What is guerrilla marketing?

 Oxford Dictionary defines “drastic” as having a strong, far-reaching effect.

-Guerrilla marketing campaigns should include a touch of drama to reach the most relevant audience in an emotionally interesting manner.
+Guerrilla marketing campaigns should include a touch of drama to reach the most relevant audience in an emotionally exciting manner.

-Drama gives the marketer the ability to reach large numbers of recipients without spending a lot on marketing.
+Drama allows the marketer to reach large numbers of recipients without spending much on marketing.

-This element can make a campaign cost-effective and provide high levels of attention and interest.
-However, any form of extreme behavior can lead to the target audience rejecting the message.
+This element can make a campaign cost-effective and provide high attention and interest.
+However, extreme behavior can lead to the target audience rejecting the message.

-We can also interpret it as impolite, or negatively affecting their personal values.
-So it is critical to be thoughtful about the negative aspect of employing highly dramatic and impactful guerrilla tactics.
+We can also interpret it as impolite or negatively affecting their values.
+So, it is critical to consider the negative aspects of employing highly dramatic and impactful guerrilla tactics.

 Entertaining

-Humorous marketing communications can help to reduce the distance between sender and receiver — the business organization and customer.
+Humorous marketing communications can help reduce the distance between sender and receiver—the business organization and customer.
 In addition, entertainment in marketing communications may increase campaign efficiency by reaching a larger audience.

-Although it is difficult to achieve humor in marketing communication and promotion, there are many examples that show that this effect is common.
+Although achieving humor in marketing communication and promotion is challenging, many examples show that this effect is expected.

-It is the humorous element that distinguishes the guerrilla marketing campaign from more traditional marketing.
-Not all guerrilla marketing campaigns include humor or entertainment, but those that reach more people and create more interest.
+The humorous element distinguishes guerrilla marketing campaigns from more traditional marketing.
+Not all guerrilla marketing campaigns include humor or entertainment, but those that do reach more people and create more interest.

 We often use humor in viral marketing campaigns distributed via the internet.